kuure/wra410-class-examples/week12/README.md

 The `class-manipuluation` folder is a template for setting up CSS and JS that changes the classList attribute to modify the appearance of an element.

+### Wednesday

+The `class-manipulation` code is complete and functional; this version is commented and explains how things work.